rustydigg918/Sharda_Securities/README.md

 - *(c) So, deeply thank this IT policy for the greater good, so that it doesn't hurt you even if you mistakenly plug it in.*

  ### ✔️2.4 Auditing your digital footprint
-- *Step 1: Make a list of all your digital accounts(Facebook, Twitter, Reddit etc)*
+- *Step 1: Make a list of all your digital accounts(Facebook, Twitter, Reddit etc.)*
 - *Step 2: Set strong password for all of them(1.3 might help in this).*
 - *(c)Step 3: Delete the accounts you haven't used in the past six months.*